Jason94/coalton-io/README.markdown

 * Mutating data
 * Generating random numbers
 * Terminal & File IO
-* Multithreading
+* Multithreading, with comprehensive support for stopping threads at any time and masking to protect critical areas
-* Safely sharing data between threads (_coalton-io_ provides Atomic variables, MVars, MChans, a Software Transactional Memory system, Futures, Thread Pools, and more)
+* Safely sharing data between threads (_coalton-io_ provides Atomic variables, MVars, MChans, a Software Transactional Memory, Futures, Thread Pools, and more)

-The `IO` type is fast.
+`IO` is fast.
 Even in high-frequency hot loops, [benchmarks](benchmarks/bench.csv) show that `IO` is competitive (_within 50%-80% speed of impure Coalton_) with iterative, non-pure Coalton code.
 If hot loops don't need to execute effects inside the loop, then `IO` runs with no significant overhead.

-_coalton-io_ also extends all of this functionality for free if you want to write your own underlying effect type.
+_coalton-io_ also allows you to extend all of this functionality for free if you want to write your own underlying effect type.

 ### Documentation